 Prefer the convenience of a private vehicle?
 Taxis are available from KL and Singapore.

 Do keep in mind that the ferry to Tioman can only depart during high tide, so make sure you plan your arrival in Mersing correctly.
 Last thing you want is to arrive at the ferry terminal, only to see the ferry pull away from the jetty.
 So best book your Tioman ferry

-Lastly, peak season is March to September.
-The months of December to February are considered monsoon season.
+Lastly, the busy peak season is August to September.
+The months of December and January are considered monsoon season.